 Even when following best practices to prevent termites, it’s still worthwhile to schedule a termite inspection every one to two years.
 A qualified termite service technician may find signs of termites.
 If so, this gives you a chance to address the issue right away, limiting property damage in the process.

 Once the infestation is under control, repairs can begin.
 Be sure to have any interior wood and drywall professionally treated before installation.
-You’ll also need ongoing termite maintenance to prevent these pests from returning.
+You’ll also need ongoing termite maintenance to prevent these wood destroying organisms from returning.

 Even if no infestation is found during an inspection, the technician can identify potential risks to your business and recommend improvements.
 You may also choose to preemptively treat your building for termites.
 Effective indoor and outdoor treatments create a barrier around your business and stop insect damage before it starts.

 Here are some of the most popular termite control and elimination products:

 - Orange oil: This alternative form of termite control is sustainably produced and far less toxic than other extermination products.
 It’s effective against drywood termites and kills on contact.

 - Tim-Bor: This low-toxicity borate product is used as a preventative measure for many types of wood-boring insects.
 When applied to exposed wood and soil, Tim-Bor can protect against termites for 10 to 20 years.

 - Altriset: Your exterminator may recommend this low-impact, reduced-risk product to wipe out subterranean termites.

 - Termidor: In less than a day, a professional can apply Termidor throughout your property, with benefits that take effect immediately.
 Termidor kills termites whether they ingest it or simply come in contact with this insecticide.